This post may contain affiliate links, view our disclosure policy.

 Check here for the best deals on Rapid City hotels.

-Additional planning tip: I recommend leaving your hotel by 8:00 or 9:00 AM every day and packing a picnic lunch on most days.
+I recommend leaving your hotel by 8:00 or 9:00 AM every day and packing a picnic lunch on most days during your visit.

 Similarly, be sure to pack a cooler with water and snacks to keep everyone content along the way.

-Any Black Hills itinerary requires spending a lot of time spent in the car getting from place to place, so it is worth consulting our essential road trip tips beforehand.
+Any Black Hills itinerary requires spending a lot of time spent in the car getting from place to place.
+It is worth consulting our essential road trip tips, and road trip food list to keep the kids calm and happy while traveling from place to place.

 Would you add any other ‘must-dos’ to this Black Hills itinerary?
 Please comment below; we’d all love to hear from you! -Jen